-Humans have shared an inevitable interdependence with wild creatures.
-As both hunter and prey, we enjoined the miracle of wild death and resurrection, and learned much from the wild others who walked the savannas, grazed the alpine meadows, and wandered the great tundra regions of Africa, Asia, and Europe.
+Throughout time man has been linked by an inevitable interdependence with wild creatures.
+As both hunter and prey we enjoined the miracle of wild death and resurrection, and saw our future mirrored in the muscle and blood of the wild others who walked the savannahs, grazed the alpine meadows and wandered the great tundra regions of Africa, Asia and Europe.
 But we drew more than physical sustenance from those we pursued and killed.
-It is my belief that we developed our concepts of beauty, our talents for technical innovation, our art, and our religion from engagements with those animals we observed, pursued, captured and escaped.
+It is my belief that we developed our concepts of beauty, our talents for technical innovation, our art and our religion from engagements with those animals we observed, pursued, captured and escaped from.
 In this profoundly natural sense, wild nature gave us ourselves.
-That is why the loss of wild creatures and the landscapes they roam is of such consequence to the health and well-being of humanity today.
+That is why the loss of wild creatures and the landscapes they roam is of such consequence to the health and well being of humanity today.

-By world standards, North Americans enjoy a continent that teems with accessible wildlife, offering all citizens, hunters and nonhunters alike, the opportunity to witness the subtlety and grandeur inherent in the natural world.
-We remain connected to our distant past by such opportunity, and find in the noisome flights of geese, the graceful ballet of the white-tailed deer, or the sight of elk grazing in the golden mists of morning something that stirs us in a special way, one we find very hard to explain.
-We inherently recognize that we are in the presence of beauty and that before us stands a life-giving force.
-The stirring of this deep awareness leaves a lasting impression that allows us to step outside our normal lives and wonder about the world and our place in it-an experience often described as spiritual or even religious.
+By world standards North Americans enjoy a continent that teems with accessible wildlife, offering all citizens, hunters and non-hunters alike the opportunity to witness the subtlety and grandeur inherent in the natural world.
+We remain connected to our distant past by such opportunity, and find in the noisome flights of geese, the graceful ballet of the White-tail, or the sight of elk grazing in the golden mists of morning something that stirs us in a special way, one we find very hard to explain.
+Somehow we all recognize that just being in the presence of wild creatures gives us what no other experience can.
+We inherently recognize that we are in the presence of beauty and that before us stands a life giving force.
+The stirring of this deep awareness leaves a lasting impression that allows us to step outside our normal lives and wonder about the world and our place in it.
+That is why for so many people experiences in nature are often described as spiritual or even religious.